jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 To achieve this, we need to develop empathy for each other's technological status.
 This is precisely what ideologies strip away from us.
 Ideologies let us assign ourselves and others convenient labels.
 We call someone a "government worker" or a "corporate worker" even though they might use the same tools - Microsoft Office, similar cars, identical schedules, shared educational backgrounds.
 No politician or citizen thinks to identify these people as "workers who process insurance claims using 1990s technology like PDFs and emails."
 Yet these are the tools they use, and this is how evolution sees them.

-Evolution increasingly views us as tool users.
+Evolution views us as tool users.
+Although indirectly, Uber Eats solves my problem nicely.
 Seeing ourselves this way requires a new kind of honesty - one that exposes our vulnerabilities.
 It is easy for someone behind the technological curve to hide behind seniority or titles, even while becoming evolutionary dinosaurs.
 Today's identities, from regional managers with human resources diplomas to cable news personalities, often serve as masks, hiding the truth from others and ourselves as we try to keep obsolete technologies alive past their expiration date.

 Because we don't prioritize our technological identity, we let fictions, insecurities, and diversions fester in our society.
 Reason and honesty take a back seat - understandably so, since honesty often leads to job loss and an identity crisis that others will gladly exploit.
 Much like an ancient person being honest about their afflictions, today when lies can no longer hold back evolution's demand for greater efficiency, unemployment and turmoil arrive with shocking force.